Bernard Dujon: Early life and education

 Bernard Dujon grew up as a teenager in the Paris suburban area and went to school at Maisons-Lafitte, where his parents settled in 1958.
 He became interested in biology very early and at the age of eleven started collecting biological material from his natural environment, plants, fossils, insects, shells, etc. He became in 1965 a laureate of the Concours Général, a nation-wide yearly contest, at the same time he was obtaining his baccalauréat.
 He started a degree of biology at the Faculté des Sciences de Paris the same year.
-He graduated in the top 1% of students and was offered the opportunity to compete for an oral exam at the prestigious Ecole Normale Supérieure (ENS rue d'Ulm), was ranked first and admitted there the following year (1966).
+He graduated in the top 1% of students and was offered the opportunity to compete for an oral exam at Ecole Normale Supérieure (ENS rue d'Ulm), was ranked first and admitted there the following year (1966).
 He therefore became a normalien at the early age of 19, when most of the students attracted by this career are still preparing in specialized schools for this written and oral competition.
 There, he attended lectures at the Faculté de Sciences for two years, before choosing Genetics as a specialization during his third year.
 After a master's degree in Genetics from Pierre and Marie Curie University, Paris (1968), he received a Diploma of Advanced Studies (DEA) in Advanced Genetics (1969).
 Subsequently, instead of preparing the agrégation, that would have ensured a permanent position in the education system, he decided to follow doctorate studies under the supervision of Piotr Slonimski, a Polish-French geneticist, at the CNRS campus of Gif-sur-Yvette, in the southern parisian suburban area.
 At the same time, he was recruited as a junior scientist by the CNRS (1970), allowing him to complete his PhD thesis, while earning a salary to support his family.
 He eventually obtained a Doctorate in Natural Sciences, specializing in Genetics, in 1976, from the Pierre and Marie Curie University.